 October 2, 1967, the U.S. Supreme Court saw the first African American associate justice as Thurgood Marshall was sworn in.

 October 2, 1968, California’s Redwood National Park was established.

-October 5, 1986, a plane carrying arms for Nicaraguan rebels was shot down by Nicaraguan Sandinistas.
-Former U.S. Marine Eugene Hasenfus was captured marking the beginning of the “Iran-Contra Affair.”
+October 5, 1986, a plane carrying arms for Nicaraguan rebels was shot down by Nicaraguan Sandinistas marking the beginning of the “Iran-Contra Affair.”

-October 7, 1985, the Italian passenger ship Achille Lauro was hijacked by PLO terrorists.
+October 7, 1985, the Italian passenger ship Achille Lauro was hijacked by Palestinian terrorists.
 Leon Klinghoffer, an elderly Jewish wheelchair-bound American, was shot and his body thrown overboard.